Immanuel the Roman: Mahberot Immanuel

 Immanuel is most celebrated for the Mahberot Immanuel, a Hebrew collection of maqamat.
-The maqama, also referred to in Hebrew as mahberet is a genre of rhymed prose that originated in Arabic but flourished in both Arabic and Hebrew in medieval Iberia.
+The maqama, also referred to in Hebrew as mahberet, is a genre of rhymed prose that originated in Arabic but flourished in both Arabic and Hebrew in medieval Iberia.
 In his introduction to the Mahberot Immanuel, Immanuel references Judah al-Harizi’s Takhemoni.
-Hebrew was not a spoken language in either medieval Iberia or 14th century Italy and authors re-worked Biblical Hebrew to suit their literary exploits.
+Hebrew was not a spoken language in either medieval Iberia or 14th-century Italy, so authors re-worked Biblical Hebrew to suit their literary exploits.

 Mahberot Immanuel consists of 28 chapters that each deal with various subjects and inter-weave rhymed prose and metered verse.
 It reflects elements of Hebrew literary tradition as well as contemporary Italian literary trends.
 Immanuel’s sonnets employ motifs characteristic of Dante and Cecco Angiolieri, two contemporaries of Immanuel.
-The beloved is referred to both as a “gazelle”, typical of Arabic and Hebrew literary heritage, and as a “lady,” Immanuel’s translation of the Italian donna.
+The beloved is referred to both as a “gazelle,” typical of Arabic and Hebrew literary heritage, and as a “lady,” Immanuel’s translation of the Italian donna.

 This maqama collection includes thirty-eight sonnets.
 Immanuel employs a meter that combines both Hebrew quantitative meter (itself an Andalusian adaptation from Arabic) and Italian syllabic meter.
 These sonnets were included amongst the 28 stories of the Mahberot.
 For example, in the third chapter, lovers exchange sonnets with each other.

 Immanuel’s Mahberot Immanuel was a highly popular work amongst Hebrew readers.
 It was one of the early Hebrew works printed after the advent of the printing press, particularly since Italy was a center for Hebrew printing.
-Further proof of its notoriety is attested by its prohibition for reading on the Sabbath according to the 16th legal code Shulchan Aruch.
+Further proof of its notoriety is attested by its prohibition for reading on the Sabbath according to the 16th century legal code Shulchan Aruch.

 Two of the most-known stories of the Mahberot Immanuel are the Scroll of Love (megilat ha-hesheq) and the Tale of Hell and Paradise (Mahberet ha-Tophet veha-'Eden).